 Summer is coming to an end.
-Very soon, it will be that time of the year (again) when our little ones will be heading back to school.
+Very soon, it is already that time of the year (again) when our little ones will are heading back to school.

 It can be a stressful time for them and for us – let’s face it!
-Planning ahead can make all the difference in the world and help us get ready for school with total peace of mind.
+Planning everything ahead with your domestic helper can make all the difference in the world and help your kids get ready for school with total peace of mind.
 Here are some few tips to avoid juggling it all at the last minute:

 - Don’t wait up till the last minute to go back-to-school shopping.
 If possible, take your kids with you to get them motivated about going back to school.